charsheet-su/WOD-Mortal-charsheet/README.md

 [![Build Status](https://travis-ci.org/jehy/WOD-Mortal-charsheet.svg?branch=master)](https://travis-ci.org/jehy/WOD-Mortal-charsheet)

 It is the first character sheet, created for [Charsheet.su](http://charsheet.su).
-It is based on wonderful [Mr Gone's characters heets](http://mrgone.rocksolidshells.com/) so credit for design goes to him.
+It is based on wonderful [Mr Gone's character sheets](http://mrgone.rocksolidshells.com/) so credit for design goes to him.

 ##What I used for this character sheet: